ImmucanWP7/immucan-scdb/README.md

 Processing scripts for scRNA-seq database

-Start from a seurat object
+Start from a seurat object that is named raw.rds

 Run the following scProcessor steps (fill in squared brackets)